jrobinsonvm/tas-sre-usecases/README.md

     ```
     credhub get -n /services/tls_ca -j | jq -r .value.ca  | openssl x509 -text -noout | grep -A 2 "Validity"
     ```
     The output should show 2 dates.
-The first date from the output lists when your certifate became valid.
+The first date from the output lists when your certificate became valid.
-    The second date will list when your certifate expires.
+    The second date will list when your certificate expires.
     Alternatively you could run this command without grep to get more details.
     ```
     credhub get -n /services/tls_ca -j | jq -r .value.ca  | openssl x509 -text -noout